 Of course, you should also look at things like which online savings account offers the best interest rate and take a look at the different restrictions so you know you’re opening the best online savings account for you.

-As with their offline counterparts, there are many different types of online savings accounts, including fixed term deposits and demand deposit accounts.
+As with their offline counterparts, there are many different types of online savings accounts, including fixed term deposits and instant access savings accounts.
 Here are some things to consider when choosing the right online savings accounts for your needs:

 Do you want to save for a holiday, a new car, a wedding or a house?
 Are you perhaps saving for retirement?
 Determining your savings goal will help you identify the right online savings account for your needs.
-For example, a lump sum account might be best if you’re saving for the long-term, but a demand deposit account could suit you better if you’ll need to access your money quickly.
+For example, a lump sum account might be best if you’re saving for the long-term, but an instant access savings account could suit you better if you’ll need to access your money quickly.

 When you’ve identified the best type of online savings accounts for you, it’s important to compare interest rates.
 Comparison tables such as this one for savings accounts are a great way of getting an overview of what’s available.
 If you’re looking for savings accounts with very competitive interest rates and you have a lump sum deposit that you don’t need to access any time soon, a fixed term deposit might be right for you.
 Fixed term deposit accounts generally provide higher interest rates than standard savings accounts.